ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

 for each project that uses LBWSG, depending on which causes are modeled.

 .. note::

-  It would be worth checking with the GBD modelers to see whether it is accurate to interpret the ENN exposure and LNN exposure as person-time-weighted average LBWSG category prevalences for the 0-7 day period and 7-28 day period (or perhaps the point prevalence at the midpoint of each interval, which approximates the average prevalence using the midpoint rule with one rectangle).

-  Also, it would be worth finding out whether the modelers have data on the LBWSG category prevalences **at** 7 days and 28 days, as the risk appendix indicates that these point prevalences were estimated as part of the analysis.
-  If so, these would provide additional data to validate against.

   We should ask the GBD modelers exactly how to interpret the ENN and LNN prevalences pulled from GBD.
 According to